 Due to its genetics, the training process can be difficult for a Frug.
 Usually, they show a strong tendency to be stubborn.
 In any case, if you begin training your puppy early, everything will be just fine.
+Use positive techniques and lots of treats and praise to encourage real obedience.
 When you train your dog at an early age or as soon as possible, the results will be better, and you will have more success in establishing yourself as a pack leader.
-To encourage real obedience, use positive techniques as well as lots of treats and praise.

 You can learn to train these small and smart dogs as watchdogs around your house, so they will alert you if anything seems suspicious.

-Ensure that he is involved in a lot of interesting and fun activities that will boost his energy.
+Ensure that he is involved in many interesting and fun activities that will boost his energy.
 This dog should spend 40 minutes per day playing with interesting things.

 Because flat-faced dogs such as French Bulldogs and Pugs have inherent health difficulties, any mixed breed puppy could also suffer from these difficulties.
 This should be taken into consideration.
+The designer dog adores children and big families and attention from the owner.
 French bulldog and Pug mixes are an excellent option if you’re indecisive about which breed to get.
-The designer dog adores children and big families, as well as attention from the owner.